-Over the past three years, Leicester City Council has commissioned Stephen to provide research, text and images for nearly fifty heritage interpretation panels, and related material for its Story of Leicester website.
-He is also a member of the panel advising Harborough District Council on heritage assets.
+In recent years, Leicester City Council has commissioned Stephen to provide research, text and images for nearly fifty heritage interpretation panels, and related material for its Story of Leicester website.
+He is also a member of the voluntary group advising Harborough District Council on heritage assets.

-His books are on social and community history themes, published by Amberley Publishing, Pen & Sword and the History Press.
+His twenty-seven published books are on social and community history themes, published by Amberley Publishing, Pen & Sword and the History Press.